ekamil/kindle-vocab-md/README.md

 # Export kindle vocabulary to Markdown

-This program (script) is a way to liberate your "Vocabulary Builder" highlights from Kindle.
+Set of tools to liberate your "Vocabulary Builder" highlights from Kindle.

-There are alternatives but my goal here was to export in a way compatible with [Obsidian](https://obsidian.md/) - ie. into a directory of markdown files.

-**Important: backup the output directory before running**

-The script shouldn't delete anything, but better safe than sorry!
+## Mission statement

+> As an Obsidian user I want to browse, connect and use my Kindle highlights seamlessly.

 ## Features